Vinay-Vinod/Vinay-Vinod.github.io/_posts/2021-03-06-IMPLEMENTING-SIR-MODELS-IN-PYTHON.md

 ### Coding SIR Models

 Now that we have basic knowledge on the framework behind SIR models, we can finally implement them in Python.
 The first thing we have to do is import the necessary libraries.
 We need numpy, matplotlib, odeint from scipy, and celluloid.
+If you are not familiar with any of these libraries, I suggest you learn them before reading the rest of this blog.
 ![imports](/images/imports.png)

 Now we can create our initial parameters.
 We will need total population, total number of days, S_0, I_0, R_0, beta, and gamma.
 Some people like to just set beta and gamma right away, but I prefer a more customizable approach.
 As mentioned before, beta acts as the transmission rate.
 So, we can define the transmission rate as the average number of contacts a person has multiplied by the probability of infection.
 Gamma acts as the recovery rate, which we can define as one over the average recovery period.
 Additionally, we want to create an array that contains each day from our total number of days parameter in order to calculate each derivative and act as the x-axis in our graph.
 Finally, we want to create a variable that stores S_0, I_0, and R_0 so we can later pass that into a differential equation function.